-1. To turn on free fall for either drum:
+1. To turn free fall on:

-- Latch down the working brake pedals as shown in Figure 3-24. - b.
-Move the Drum 1 or Drum 2 free fall selector handle counterclockwise to the on position as shown in Figure 3-25.
-The free fall selector handles are located in the right side enclosure. - c.
-Turn free fall on for the desired drum in the Drum Functions Screen shown in Figure 3-26.

-NOTE: The drum free fall prompt for either or both drums will flash.
+- a.
+Latch down free fall brake pedals on floor of operator's cab. - b.
+Move Drum 1 or Drum 2 free fall selector handle counter-clockwise to on position as shown in Figure 3-23.
+Free fall selector handles are located in right side enclosure. - c.
+Turn drum free fall on in Drum Functions Screen shown in Figure 3-22. - NOTE: The drum free-fall icon for either or both drums will flash.